content-left-bg.png

 • involves students providing personal information in order to access services provided by a company

-• compromises privacy including providing personal information about students, parents/guardians, staff or other members of school community to any organisation not authorised to access this information
+• compromises privacy including providing personal information about students, parents/guardians, staff or other members of the school community to any organisation not authorised to access this information

 • includes an unsolicited offer of a gift or benefit, where benefit will only be accrued upon indirect supply of contact details of students, their parents or guardians